lingui/js-lingui/docs/tutorials/setup-cra.rst

    in e.g: ``src/locales/en/messages.po``).
 Finally, PO format is recommended.
 See :conf:`format` documentation for other available formats.

-4. Optionally, add following scripts to your ``package.json`` for conveniece:
+4. Optionally, add following scripts to your ``package.json`` for convenience:

    .. code-block:: json